huohuoren4/docs/python/pytest/explanation/import_mechanism.md

 The `pythonpath` configuration variable.
 :::

-## prepend and append import modes scenarios
+## prepend and append import modes scenarios {#prepend-and-append-import-modes-scenarios}

 Here’s a list of scenarios when using `prepend` or `append` import modes where pytest needs to change `sys.path` in order to import test modules or `conftest.py` files, and the issues users might encounter because of that.

-### Test modules / conftest.py files inside packages
+### Test modules / conftest.py files inside packages {#test-modules-conftest-py-files-inside-packages}

 Consider this file and directory layout: